oneops/oneops-inventory/README.md

 This code generates Ansible dynamic inventory from OneOps.
+If can be executed against either a single environment or multiple environments in a single assembly.

+## Executing OneOps Inventory for an Environment

 Set four environment variables: you OO API token, Org, Assembly, and Env: